 You know what you should do?
 Add a boring and stress tax onto your rate.
 Being uninspired and stressed can be a form of mental anguish, so why not charge more for your time?
 If you aren’t going to be doing something you love, then do it for the money and charge accordingly.

-How to price client work & charge what you’re worth
+How to price client work

 In the past few months I’ve taken a lot of steps to increase my income and attract higher paying clients.
 I’ve been able to mostly get out of the low pay bracket, while being able to command up to ten times more than those lower rates.
 But what I’ve learned is that it doesn’t come easy and it doesn’t happen overnight.